More Interpreted Languages: Tcl, Lua, JavaScript, Io

 newline or ;

-are expressions statements no no yes yes
+are expressions statements no yes

-end-of-line comment # comment -- comment // comment // comment
+end-of-line comment # comment -- comment // comment

-multiple line comment if (0) {
+multiple line comment =for

 --[[